aktin/rd-import-script/README.md

 ### Step 3: Preprocessing & Validation

 1.  **Mandatory Columns:** `preprocess` checks if all `mandatory_columns` (e.g., `einsatznummer`) are present.
-2.  **Data Cleaning:** It runs cleaning functions, such as `clean_integer_strings`, on specific columns to remove non-numeric characters (e.g., "12a" -> "12").
-3.  **Regex Validation:** The `validate_dataframe` function iterates through the regex patterns defined in `CONFIG` and checks every value in the corresponding columns.
+2. **Regex Validation:** The `validate_dataframe` function iterates through the regex patterns defined in `CONFIG` and checks every value in the corresponding columns.
 If an invalid, non-empty value is found, the script will raise an error and stop.
-4.  **Timestamp Check:** It ensures that rows are not missing *all* possible clock/time columns, as a valid `start_date` is required for i2b2.
+3. **Timestamp Check:** It ensures that rows are not missing *all* possible clock/time columns, as a valid `start_date` is required for i2b2.

 ### Step 4: Transformation (Relational to i2b2)

-This is the core logic, handled by `transform_dataframe` and `dataframe_to_i2b2`.
+This is the core logic, handled by `transform_dataframe` and `dataframe_to_i2b2`. \
+Important: Facts are processed in ascending time order.
+This ensures that newer data automatically updates or overrides older information.

 1.  **Find Earliest Timestamp:** It scans all `clock_columns` for each row to find the earliest valid timestamp.
 This becomes the `start_date` for the i2b2 `observation_fact` and is stored in `_metadata_start_date`.
 2.  **Assign Instance Number:** It assigns an `instance_num` to ensure uniqueness for facts that share the same encounter and start time.